yvettemuki/yvettemuki.github.io/_pages/about.md

 My research focuses on **Augmented, Virtual, and Mixed Reality (AR/VR/MR) and Computer Graphics**, particularly in immersive 3D visualization, haptic retargeting, cross-reality system.
 I aim to break the boundary between the virtual and real worlds, creating seamless experiences that bridge these environments.

-Outside of research, I enjoy playing badminton 🏸, traveling 🗺, and playing FPS games like Overwatch 🎮!
+Outside of my research, I love playing badminton 🏸, exploring new destinations 🗺, and savoring great food 😋!

 I also have a lovely cat named Pixel 😸!